-- L. Donated services Donated services are recognized in the financial statements if the services enhance or create nonfinancial assets or require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased, if not provided by donation.
-For the years ended June 30, 2022 and 2021, Home Care received donated services of \$0 and \$6,862, respectively, and is reflected as donated services and consultant expenses in the accompanying financials statements.
-Donated services recognized comprise of pro bono legal services from attorneys providing Home Care with various trainings.
-These services are valued and reported at the estimated fair value in the financial statements based on current rates for similar legal services.
-The contributed services are utilized for general operations. - M. Operating leases Rent expense has been recorded on the straight-line basis over the life of the lease.
-Deferred rent, when material, is recorded for the difference between the fixed payment and the rent expense. - N. Functional allocation of expenses The costs of program and supporting services activities have been summarized on a functional basis in the statements of activities.
+- L. Noncash contributions in-kind Noncash contributions are recognized in the financial statements if the services enhance or create nonfinancial assets or require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased, if not provided by donation.
+Home Care did not receive any noncash contributions in either of the years ended June 30, 2023 and 2022. - M. Operating leases Rent expense has been recorded on the straight-line basis over the life of the lease.
+Deferred rent, when material, is recorded for the difference between the fixed payment and the rent expense prior to the adoption of Financial Accounting Standards Board ("FASB") ASU 2016-02, Leases, (Topic 842) as of July 1, 2022 (See Note 2P). - N. Functional allocation of expenses The costs of program and supporting services activities have been summarized on a functional basis in the statements of activities.
 The statements of functional expenses present the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.

 The accompanying financial statements report certain categories of expenses that are attributed to more than one program or supporting function.
 Therefore, expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated include occupancy and insurance which are allocated on a square footage basis, as well as salaries and wages, benefits, payroll taxes which are allocated on the basis of estimates of time and effort spent, consultants, computer services, supplies, and all other expenses which are allocated on the basis of full time equivalent.
+The expenses that are allocated include occupancy and insurance which are allocated on a square footage basis, as well as salaries and wages, benefits and payroll taxes which are allocated on the basis of estimates of time and effort spent.
+Consultants, computer services, supplies, and all other expenses are allocated on the basis of full time equivalent.